Guarantor home loans explained and how to apply

 An option for first home buyers to get into the market is to co-borrow or have a family member act as guarantor for your home loan.
 Many lenders will allow this type of arrangement but it is important that both parties understand the risks, as well as the benefits.

 When it comes to home loans, a guarantor is someone who agrees to pay your debt in the event that you as a borrower default on your loan obligations.
 Your guarantor needs to be a homeowner themselves, as the equity in their property will be used as security for your loan.

 Usually, a guarantor will be a parent, but other family members such as siblings and grandparents can be eligible.
 Depending on your lender, extended family and de facto partners might also qualify to be a guarantor to a loan.

-Home Loan Comparison Table - page last updated November 01, 2020
+Home Loan Comparison Table - last updated January 20, 2021

 What’s the difference between a co-borrower and a guarantor?

 If you become a co-borrower, also called joint applicant, on a home loan you will be legally responsible for the loan until it is repaid in full.
 It is common for couples to be joint applicants on a home loan but sometimes friends go in together to purchase property this way.
 If you are a joint applicant, the bank or lender will take both sets of income, assets and liabilities into account to determine the total loan amount.